ibm-s390-cloud/k8s-cex-dev-plugin/docs/allocation_of_cex_resources_by_containers.md

-# Allocation of CEX resources by containers {: #allocation-of-cex-resources-by-containers}
+# Allocation of CEX resources by containers

 A container deployment can request one CEX resource from a CEX config set by specifying a resource statement as part of the container specification.